-To make our roads safer we are changing our approach towards road safety by adopting the Safe System approach.
-The Safe System was created in the Netherlands and Sweden in the 1980s and 1990s and is being adopted worldwide.34

-The Safe System approach requires us to take a systematic approach to reducing road danger.
+To make our roads safer we are adopting the Safe System approach.
+The Safe System was created in the Netherlands and Sweden in the 1980s and 1990s and is being adopted worldwide.33 The Safe System approach requires us to take a systematic approach to reducing road danger.
 In practice, this means we plan and prioritise interventions together and earlier, delivering across multiple components of the Safe System so that improvements are implemented across the board.

-A Safe System is one where people, vehicles and the road infrastructure interact in a way that secures a high level of safety.35 Seeing the road network as a 'system' helps us to see where there are systematic weaknesses and ways in which we can strengthen it as a whole to remove risk.
+A Safe System is one where people, vehicles and the road infrastructure interact in a way that secures a high level of safety.34 Seeing the road network as a 'system' helps us to see where there are systematic weaknesses and ways in which we can strengthen it as a whole to remove risk.
 It gives people the freedom to benefit from using sustainable modes whilst at the same time not being exposed to high levels of risk of injury.
-This will help us to unlock the full potential of our road network as one which delivers safe, secure, inclusive and sustainable connectivity where zero harm is the result of combined actions by all.
+This will help us to unlock the full potential of our road network as one which delivers safe, secure, inclusive and sustainable connectivity - where zero harm is the result of combined actions by all.

-34 Proactive road safety management in the Netherlands is underpinned by 'sustainable safety', with Sweden pioneers in Vision Zero approaches, see SWOV (2018) Sustainable Safety 3rd Edition - The Advanced Vision for 2018-2030.
+Figure 8: The Safe System35 33 Proactive road safety management in the Netherlands is underpinned by 'sustainable safety', with Sweden pioneers in Vision Zero approaches, see SWOV (2018) Sustainable Safety 3rd Edition -The Advanced Vision for 2018-2030.
 The Hague, Institute for Road Safety Research.
+34 World Health Organisation (2021), Global Plan for the Decade of Action for Road Safety 2021-2030.
+Geneva.v